eclipse-hono/hono/site/documentation/content/admin-guide/command-router-config.md

 The connection is configured according to [Hono Client Configuration]({{< relref "hono-client-configuration.md" >}}) with `HONO_COMMAND` being used as `${PREFIX}`.
 The properties for configuring response caching can be ignored.

+### Tenant Service Connection Configuration

+The Command Router component requires a connection to an implementation of Hono's [Tenant API]({{< ref "/api/tenant" >}}) in order to retrieve information for a tenant.

+The connection to the Tenant Service is configured according to [Hono Client Configuration]({{< relref "hono-client-configuration.md" >}}) where the `${PREFIX}` is set to `HONO_TENANT` and the additional values for response caching apply.

+The adapter caches the responses from the service according to the *cache directive* included in the response.
+If the response doesn't contain a *cache directive* no data will be cached.

+### Device Registration Service Connection Configuration

+The Command Router component requires a connection to an implementation of Hono's [Device Registration API]({{< relref "/api/device-registration" >}}) in order to retrieve registration status assertions for the target devices of incoming command messages.

+The connection to the Device Registration Service is configured according to [Hono Client Configuration]({{< relref "hono-client-configuration.md" >}}) where the `${PREFIX}` is set to `HONO_REGISTRATION`.

+The adapter caches the responses from the service according to the *cache directive* included in the response.
+If the response doesn't contain a *cache directive* no data will be cached.

+Note that the adapter uses a single cache for all responses from the service regardless of the tenant identifier.
+Consequently, the Device Registration Service client configuration's *responseCacheMinSize* and *responseCacheMaxSize* properties determine the overall number of responses that can be cached.

 ## Data Grid Connection Configuration